SMEG Fridges Review

 Totally free-standing, Zoom Zoom is about 34” high and 50” wide.
 It is a fun idea for a garage or backyard BBQ area.

 The perfect addition to any hangout room, mini-fridges are all about convenience.
-This SMEG Fridges review will feature the brand’s best-selling mini ideal for man caves, pool rooms, and small offices.
+In this SMEG Fridges review, I will feature the brand’s best-selling mini ideal for man caves, pool rooms, and small offices.

 With a throw-back style, this jet black SMEG mini fridge has a tricky, glossy coat for a look of luxury.
 Pull the single chrome handle to reveal two adjustable glass shelves, a door shelf, and a bottle shelf.